codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes-in-selectors--48d5.md

-### 2) Other ways of combining ids, tags and classes in a selector :
+### 2) Other ways of combining IDs, tags and classes in a selector :

 Because we want the nav to look differently at the top and the bottom of the page.
 We need to be able to put a different style for the top nav with `id="header-nav"` and the bottom nav with `id="footer-nav"`.